CFANS Mentor Program: Information for Mentors

 - Provide guidance and support by sharing personal and professional experiences with your student

-- If available, attend the Mentor Program Kick-Off (held in early November, exact 2016 date TBD) with your student (for mentors in the Twin Cities area)
+- If available, attend the Mentor Program Kick-Off (held in early November) with your student (for mentors in the Twin Cities area).
+If you are unavailable to attend this does NOT disqualify from becoming a mentor.

 There is no expectation that internships or employment will result from this experience.